 John Davis was governor of Massachusetts when the Worcester County Horticultural Society began.
 He was a founder and active member of the society and his portrait hangs today in Tower Hill’s 18th century farmhouse, which dates back to when the property was a dairy farm.

 Botanical Drawings by Alexander Von Humboldt

 Worcester County, the largest in the state, had the most farms and a strong agrarian culture.
-Tower Hill’s history began in the fall of 1840 as a fundraiser for the Bunker Hill Monument.
-During the annual cattle show of the Worcester Agricultural Society, 24 professionals, merchants and public officials staged a fruit and flower display, which was received with rave reviews.
+In the fall of 1840, the annual cattle show of the Worcester Agricultural Society, which included 24 professionals, merchants and public officials, staged a fruit and flower display, which was received with rave reviews.
 The success of the show inspired the original two dozen men to create the Worcester County Horticultural Society in 1842.

 The continued success of the Society created a demand for a building to house offices, a library and exhibitions.
 In 1851, the Society’s first headquarters was built in downtown Worcester and year-round shows highlighted the produce and gardens of this thriving agricultural community.

 By 1928, the Society had outgrown its Front Street property, so land was purchased to build a new headquarters, Horticultural Hall, at 30 Elm St. in Worcester.
 In 1983, the Society turned its sights toward cultivating gardens.
 In 1986, leaders took the bold step of purchasing 132 acres atop a drumlin in Boylston and set its focus on creating a botanic garden at the historic Tower Hill Farm overlooking the Wachusett Reservoir.